phetsims/soccer-common/doc/implementation-notes.md

 ## PhET-iO

-The PhET-iO instrumentation of this sim is relatively straightforward.
-As described in [Memory Management](#memory-management), everything in this sim is created at startup, and exists for the lifetime of the sim.
+The PhET-iO instrumentation of this repo is relatively straightforward.
+As described in [Memory Management](#memory-management), everything is created at startup, and exists for the lifetime of the sim.
 So there is no sim-specific use of PhetioGroup or PhetioCapsule.
-See examples.md for examples of how to use the PhET-iO API.

 ### KickDistributionStrategy